ahmedyehiaali/Successful-Migration-to-SAP-S-4-HANA-A-Journey-of-Transformation/README.md

 # Successful-Migration-to-SAP-S-4-HANA-A-Journey-of-Transformation
 Explore a detailed migration journey from IBM Netezza to SAP S/4 HANA, highlighting challenges, strategic solutions, and results achieved.
 This article outlines technical assessments, agile implementation, and user engagement strategies, complemented by visual diagrams for clarity.
-# Successful Migration to SAP S/4 HANA: A Journey of Transformation

 ## Introduction